 This chicken and vegetable stir fry is no exception.
 As I brainstormed ideas of healthy comfort food recipes I could put together meeting either criterion, I couldn't help but keep coming back to stir fry.

 Part of the comfort of this dish may also be how stinkin' easy it is to make.
-I mean, seriously, the most prep we need to do is to thaw the chicken ahead of time but I even give directions below on how to do that easily.
+I mean, seriously, the most prep we need to do is to thaw the chicken ahead of time (or keep it super easy and just use fresh chicken-- I share notes below!) but I even give directions below on how to do that easily.

 Because, other than that, all we'll be doing is mixing up the easy sauce, throwing some frozen veggies straight into a pan, browning up some chicken, and then simmering the sauce with the veggies and meat until it's thickened.
 There's no chopping veggies, no mincing garlic, no pre-heating ovens, or anything of that sort.